 My Story

-Having toured nationally for 20-plus years on the comedy club and corporate circuit, performing with the likes of Martin Short, Jim Gaffigan and John Oliver, I now pull back the curtain on digital distraction, helping busy people unplug.
+And so I now use stage skills gained from 20-plus years on the national comedy club and corporate circuit, performing with the likes of Martin Short, Jim Gaffigan and Brian Regan, to pull back the curtain on digital distraction .

-Through keynotes and breakout sessions my blend of insight and humor educates audiences on digital-balance practices so that they, not their devices, are controlling their attentions and, ultimately, their days.
+Through keynotes and breakout sessions my blend of insight and humor educates audiences on digital-balance practices, helping them be more intentional with their online decisions.

-My insights, borne from my own screen-struggle story, has inspired audiences at conferences and business meetings across the continent.
-Some of my clients include the National Recreation and Park Association, Premera Health, BASF, the New York State Correction and Youth Services Association, IMA Financial Group, the Colorado Mortgage Lenders Association and the Arizona Society of Association Executives, to name a few.
+My presentations have inspired audiences across the continent.
+Some of my clients include the National Recreation and Park Association, Premera Health, BASF, the National Rural Health Resource Center, the International City/County Management Association, the Colorado Federal Court’s Probation Department and the University of Buffalo’s Center for Entrepreneurial Leadership, to name a few.

 Presentations